 Hats | Sun Hat

-Good, comfortable closed toes walking shoes
+Good, comfortable closed toe walking shoes

 Shoes/Sandals/Flip Flops that are taken on + off easily (in many homes shoes are taken on and off frequently)